ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Virus Event

-A virus event is the progression of the virus through in compartments.
-The initial infection is not included as this is an Infection Event.
-The processing of the event is very similar to the previous sections, with the exception of checking for alerts based on the virus status of the individual.
-This process creates alert events for people who have been in contact with the individual.
-The individual has a reportingCompliance field that may reduce the chance of an individual reporting symptoms.
+A virus event is the progression of the virus through intscompartments.
+The initial infection is not included as this is an infection event.
+The processing of the event is very similar to the previous sections, with the exception of checking for alerts based on the virus status of an individual.
+This process creates alert events for people who have been in contact with an infectious individual.
+An individual has a reportingCompliance field that may reduce the chance of reporting symptoms.
 The alert checker and tracing policies are covered below.

 ## Isolation Policy